uncommonhacks/browser-extension-guide/browser_extension_architecture.md

 # Browser Extension Architecture {#anatomy-of-an-extension4}

 An extension consists of a collection of files, packaged for distribution and installation.
-We’ve made an [example extension](https://github.com/uncommonhacks/webextension-starter) that you can start with that implements these pieces and documents the code, but here’s an explanation in text:[Anatomy of an extension](/anatomy_of_an_extension.md)
+We’ve made an [example extension](https://github.com/uncommonhacks/webextension-starter) that you can start with that implements these pieces and documents the code, but here’s an explanation of the main components:

 ## manifest.json {#manifest-json}